 Bidding platforms were the only alternative on the market for far too long.
 However, they do not completely satisfy the freelancer’s needs.

-Security, professionalism, and reliability are the main principles for the non-bidding platforms.
+Security, professionalism, and reliability are the main principles for the non-bidding platforms for freelancers.
 Here, freelancers’ work is respected and highly valued.
 Here, clients can trust their businesses to professionals, who care about their reputation and success.

 Therefore, if you want to start a career as a freelancer, or you’re searching for new job alternatives, don’t waste your skills, nerves, and time on unreliable companies and make the right choice.